Piano Concerto (Poulenc): Structure

 The first, reminiscent of various Rachmaninoff themes, meanders here and there, never quite making up its mind; there are subdued hints of the approaching Poulenc opera Dialogues of the Carmelites.
 The Andante con moto acquires a certain airy repose after its tender and sad start.
-The last movement incorporates the old sea chant A la claire fontaine, which begins the same and was thus mistaken for Stephen Foster's Swanee River; Poulenc incorporates various Brazilian Maxixe rhythms.
+In the last movement, in hopes of appealing to American audiences, Poulenc incorporates the tune of Stephen Foster's Swanee River (some listeners alternatively believe that this section is in fact quoting the 15th century French song A la claire fontaine); Poulenc also incorporates various Brazilian Maxixe rhythms.